top of page

 Flute

-His solo recording of Debussy’s Syrinx, described as ‘a languorous performance’, (Gramophone) was released on Linn Records in 2021 and has been praised as ‘a superbly liquid performance…seductive yet with an edge to it too.’
+His solo recording of Debussy’s Syrinx, described as ‘a langourous performance’, (Gramophone) was released on Linn Records in 2021 and has been praised as ‘a superbly liquid performance…seductive yet with an edge to it too’.
 (Planet Hugill).

-Alongside performing, Henry is a passionate educator and has taught the flute at Merton Music Foundation’s Saturday music school for eight years.
-He has given masterclasses at York and Chichester Universities and is a member of the Kidenza orchestra, with whom he toured South East England with Peter and the Wolf in 2019.
+Alongside playing the flute, Henry is a passionate educator and tutors at Aldeburgh Young Musicians as well as giving masterclasses at RWCMD and York and Chichester Universities.
+He has taught the flute at Merton Music Foundation’s Saturday music school for nine years and is a member of the Kidenza orchestra.
 He has delivered school workshops across the UK with the Pelléas Ensemble, and regularly coaches flute choirs, wind bands and youth orchestras.

 Anchor 3